bagisto/bagisto-docs/src/docs/package-development/menu.md

 Excellent!
 You've now successfully created an admin menu for your RMA package.
 Your package now has a complete navigation structure.

 At this point in your package development journey, you have mastered the core backend components.
-You can now build packages with solid data management and navigation structures that integrate seamlessly with Bagisto's admin interface.
+However, to ensure proper security and access control for your admin menu, you'll need to implement permission-based access.

+**Continue to:** **[Access Control List (ACL)](./access-control-list.md)** - Set up access control lists to manage who can view and interact with your admin menu

+With menu navigation and proper access control in place, you'll have a secure, professional admin interface that integrates seamlessly with Bagisto's permission system.